AntiVirus-Sans/Ping-Pong/README.md

 # Ping-Pong
-There is nothing in this game yet :(
+There is already something in this game :)